CHC52015

 NON-CONCESSION RATE

-If you meet one of the above eligibility criteria AND don’t hold a concession card, the JOBS & SKILLS WA Government-subsidised total course fees for the CHC52015 Diploma of Community Services (Case Management) are; *
+If you meet one of the eligibility criteria AND don’t hold a concession card, the JOBS & SKILLS WA Government-subsidised total course fees for the CHC52015 Diploma of Community Services (Case Management) are;

 $1,312.20* or $1,200 per year* (based on annual cap fee)